ethhub-io/ethhub/docs/ethereum-roadmap/layer-2-scaling/payment-channels.md

 ## Kchannels

 Kchannels is a new payment channel platform for Ethereum.
 It is non-custodial and trust-minimized, and its primary focus is on great UX.
-It's avaiable on Mainnet and a number of testnets as well as on the Xdai Chain.
+It's available on Mainnet and a number of testnets as well as on the Xdai Chain.

 Kchannels uses a powerful channel design:
 * a channel can hold multiple assets (and transfer multiple assets in a transaction)